Depreciation journal entries: Definition, benefits, and examples

 To calculate depreciation, you need the following information:

-- Cost of the Asset: The original cost of acquiring the asset, including any associated expenses such as shipping or installation.
+- Cost of the asset: The original cost of acquiring the asset, including any associated expenses such as shipping or installation.

-- Salvage Value: The estimated residual value of the asset at the end of its useful life.
+- Salvage value: The estimated residual value of the asset at the end of its useful life.
 This represents the value the asset is expected to have when it is disposed of or sold.

-- Useful Life: The estimated period over which the asset will provide economic benefits.
+- Useful life: The estimated period over which the asset will provide economic benefits.
 It can be expressed in years, units of production, or other appropriate measures.

 Not all assets are subject to depreciation.
 Generally, tangible assets with a determinable useful life are eligible for depreciation.
 Here are some common types of assets subject to depreciation: